pietro-nobili-SDG/dsdocs/docs/mkdocs/contributing.md

    if you have a lot of nested level in the navigation sidebar.
    [Docs](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/?h=navigation#navigation-tabs).
    Navigation in general has a lot of useful things.
-1. The automatic navigation sidebar is very nice, but it does a lexicographic sort.